zylxjtu/wcontanierdiag/README.md

 (4): Customer can always get the USMI info from the getmis.sh script.

 (5): Run the startmonagent.sh to deploy the HPC container and start the diagnostic logging.
-This will fill the deployment yaml file with necessary parameters, after this, you can apply the deployment yaml file directly to redeploy

 (6): After the finishing of the diagnostics, run cleanup.sh to clean the HPC contianer and USMI resource.